d-bl/MAE-gf/docs/snow-stitches/index.md

 This page explores other types of recipes for snowflakes with the aim to apply them in multiple patterns used as templates.
 For this purpose we use the Droste technique in both directions:
-* interpret pair diagrams as thread diagrams
+* interpret pair diagrams of snowflakes as thread diagrams
 * a form applies the stitches resulting from this interpretation to a recipe of your choice
 * the form leads to a page with two steps that uses thread diagrams as pair diagram
 * in the second step you can choose stitches for the intended snowflake